SAP/luigi/docs/advanced-scenarios.md

 ### Use Intent-Based Navigation in Luigi Client

 #### Overview
-Luigi Client allows you to navigate through microfrontends by using an intent based navigation.
+Luigi Client allows you to navigate through micro frontends by using an intent-based navigation.
+This type of navigation decouples navigation triggers from the actual navigation targets.
+Rather than directly encoding the name of the target app into the URL fragment, app developers provide a navigation intent such as `display` or `edit` as shown in the examples below.

 #### Usage
 * To **enable** intent based navigation, you need to first identify the necessary target mappings.
 This can be defined by defining `intentMapping` to the LuigiConfig under `navigation` as in the example below: